 Have you ever tried to Raise Your Credit Score and had no luck?
 Well, there is a system to raising your credit score, you just need to know how to do it.
-If you’d like to see those score numbers increasing over time, use these 10 tips to your advantage.
+If you’d like to see those score numbers increase over time, use these 10 tips to your advantage.

 Tips to Raise Your Credit Score